jibujacob/AdminUIReact/README.md

 # Admin Page for Ecommerce Site (MVP) <In Progress>

 ## This Site is 'In Progress' , it will be integrated with the Ecommerce site for inventory management.
-Current only the React UI is completed with dummy data
+Current only the React UI is completed with dummy data.
+### Site Link:

 ## Approach
     This application is developed with the MERN Stack and implemented with a microservices architecture.Implemented with TDD Approach